NVIDIA/cuda-quantum/docs/sphinx/install.rst

     VS Code extensions that you have installed locally, such as e.g. an extension for Jupyter notebooks, may not be automatically active in the container environment.
-You may need to install your preferred extension in the container environment for all of your dev tools to be available.
+You may need to install your preferred extension in the container environment for all of your development tools to be available.

 Build CUDA Quantum from Source